-Bit Name Description 31-16 RES Reserved locations.
+• Bit Name Description 31-16 RES Reserved locations.
 Written as zeros and read as undefined.
 15-8 RES Reserved locations.
 Read and written as zeros.
 7-0 RAP Register Address Port.
-The value of these 8 bits deter- mines which CSR or BCR will be accessed when an I/O ac- cess to the RDP or BDP port, respectively, is performed.
-A write access to undefined CSR or BCR locations may cause un- expected reprogramming of the Am79C978A control registers.
+The value of these 8 bits determines which CSR or BCR will be accessed when an I/O access to the RDP or BDP port, respectively, is per- formed.
+A write access to undefined CSR or BCR locations may cause un- expected reprogramming of the Am79C978 control registers.
 A read access will yield undefined values.
 These bits are always read/write accessible.
+RAP is cleared by

-RAP is cleared by H_RESET or S_RESET and is unaffected by setting the STOP bit.
+ACCESSIBLE.
+RAP IS CLEARED by H_RESET or S_RESET and is unaffected by setting the STOP bit.